lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 Simply, we just call the `next()` method!

-But remember that this time, for every call, we get back a promise, so we need to await that promise before making another call to `next()`!
+But remember that this time, for every call, we get back a promise, so we need to `await` that promise before making another call to `next()`!

-We can see what will happen in the following image:
+We can see what will happen if we execute the script above with the following image:

 ![Async Iterator Countdown example running in the terminal](./images/countdown-async-iterator.gif)

-Note how it takes roughly 1 second between a print statement and the next!
+Note how it takes roughly 1 second for an item to become available and be printed!

 It's also worth mentioning that here we went for a factory function based approach, but we could have used a class as well!